CSCI-2349-F23/ps3/README.md

 ### Part 4: Combining Python with unix commands
-Write a little bash script in `part4.sh` that, for each html file, will call `part3.py` with the right arguments to do two things:
+Write a (very short) bash script in `part4.sh` that, loops through each html file, and calls `part3.py` with the right arguments to do these three things:

+* Print out the name of the file
-* The number of headings in the html file
+* Print out the number of headings in the html file
-* The number of lines of text containing the word "cat" or "Cat".
+* Print out the number of lines of text containing the word "cat" or "Cat".

 Here is some sample output: